mattermost/docs/doc/minikube/README.md

 ## Deploying the chart

-When deploying this chart into minikube, some resources need to be reduced or disabled.
+When deploying this chart into minikube, some chart resources need to be reduced or disabled.
 It is not possible to use the `nginx-ingress` chart to provide ports 22 / 80 / 443.
 It is best to disable it, and set the ingress class by setting `nginx-ingress.enabled=false,global.ingress.class="nginx"`.
 The `certmanager` chart can not be used with minikube.
 You must disable this by setting `certmanager.install=false,global.ingress.configureCertmanager=false`.
 As a result, if you do not provide your own SSL certificates, self-signed certificates will be generated.